-Service Issuance of ADSs (e.g., an issuance of ADS upon a deposit of Class A ordinary shares, upon a change in the ADS(s)-to-Class A Ordinary Share(s ratio, or for any other reason), excluding ADS issuances as a result of distributions of Class A ordinary shares) Fees Up to U.S. 5¢ per ADS issued (5) Cancelation of ADSs (e.g., a cancelation of ADSs for delivery of deposited property, upon a change in the ADS(s)-to-Class A ordinary share(s) ratio, or for any other reason) d Up to U.S. 5¢ per ADS canceled Distribution of cash dividends or other cash distributions (e.g., upon a sale of rights and other entitlements) Up to U.S. 5¢ per ADS held • Distribution of ADSs pursuant to (i) stock dividends or other free stock distributions, or (ii) exercise of rights to purchase additional ADSs Up to U.S. 5¢ per ADS held
+Stivice 1663 • Issuance of ADSs (e.g., an issuance of ADS upon a deposit of Class A ordinary shares, upon a change in the ADS(s)-to-Class A Ordinary Share(s) ratio, or for any other reason), excluding ADS issuances as a result of distributions of Class A ordinary shares) Up to U.S. 5¢ per ADS issued Cancelation of ADSs (e.g., a cancelation of ADSs for delivery of deposited property, upon a change in the ADS(s)-to-Class A ordinary share(s) ratio, or for any other reason) Up to U.S. 5¢ per ADS canceled • Distribution of cash dividends or other cash distributions (e.g., upon a sale of rights and other entitlements) Up to U.S. 5¢ per ADS held • Distribution of ADSs pursuant to (i) stock dividends or other free stock distributions, or (ii) exercise of rights to purchase additional ADSs Up to U.S. 5¢ per ADS held

-Service
+Fees

-- Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off) - ADS Services

-• Registration of ADS Transfers (e.g., upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason).

-• Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Partial Entitlement ADSs for Full Entitlement ADSs, or upon conversion of Restricted ADSs into freely transferable ADSs, and vice versa).
+Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off) ADS Services Registration of ADS Transfers (e.g., upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason).
+Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Restricted ADSs into freely transferable ADSs, and vice versa).
+Up to U.S. 5¢ per ADS (or fraction thereof) transferred.
+Up to U.S. 5¢ per ADS (or fraction thereof) transferred.